Robin Hood: Prince of Thieves

 Question: Where exactly is Prince John in all of this?
 Answer: He’s not even in the movie.

 That’s a really huge character to leave out of your movie.
 Prince John was the whole reason Robin even revolted in the first place.
-Prince John usurped the English throne, oppressed the Saxon people, used taxes to secure his position, and used the Sheriff of Nottingham, Sir Guy, and the rest of his knights to enforce them.
+Prince John usurped the English throne, oppressed the Saxon people, implemented taxes to secure his position, and used the Sheriff of Nottingham, Sir Guy, and the rest of his knights to enforce them.

 In this movie, I’m not even sure if the Sheriff even enacts taxes.
 He certainly doesn’t have the power to.
 In fact, I’m not even sure if the Sheriff is even in power.
 He clearly has zero right to be, having clearly not been named Regent before King Richard left on his Crusade, and having zero royal blood.
 And even if he married into the royal family, he would still have no right to the throne.
 For example, the current Queen of England, Elizabeth II, is married, but that doesn’t make her husband King.
 That’s why the next person in line for the throne is Prince Charles, but he can still abdicate and pass the crown on to his eldest son William.